bluenviron/mediamtx/README.md

 #### Encryption

-Incoming and outgoing RTSP streams can be encrypted with TLS (obtaining the RTSPS protocol).
+Incoming and outgoing RTSP streams can be encrypted with TLS, obtaining the RTSPS protocol.
 A TLS certificate is needed and can be generated with OpenSSL:

 ```sh
 openssl genrsa -out server.key 2048